llpeterson/security/authentication.md

 to the website as though you had ordered more of the same.
 Even though it wasn't the original incarnation of the message, its authenticator would still be valid; after all, the message was created by you, and it wasn't modified.
+Clearly, we need the solution that ensures *originality*.
 In a variation of this attack called a *suppress-replay attack*, an adversary might merely delay your message (by intercepting and later replaying it), so that it is received at a time when it is no longer appropriate.
 For example, an adversary could delay your order to buy stock from an auspicious time to a time when you would not have wanted to buy.
 Although this message would in a sense be the original, it wouldn't be timely.
+So we also need to ensure *timeliness*.
 Originality and timeliness may be considered aspects of integrity.
 Ensuring them will in most cases require a nontrivial, back-and-forth protocol.

 The other problem we have not yet solved is how to establish a session key.
 A session key is a symmetric-key cipher key generated on the fly